biocore/qiime/doc/scripts/otu_category_significance.rst

 		Name of the column in the category mapping file that designates which sample is from which individual.
 	-b, `-`-converted_otu_table_output_fp
 		The test options longitudinal_correlation and paired_T convert the original OTU table into one in which samples that are ignored because they are never observed in an individual are replaced with the ignore number 999999999 and the OTU counts are the change in relative abundance compared to the designated reference sample.
 If a filepath is given with the -b option this converted OTU table will be saved to this path.
+	`-`-relative_abundance
+		Some of the statistical tests, such as Pearson correlation and ANOVA, convert the OTU counts to relative abundances prior to performing the calculations.
+This parameter can be set if a user wishes to disable this step. (e.g. if an OTU table has already been converted to relative abundances.)

 **Output:**